PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

   Observe the current on the DUT.
 Press the Mute Switch S601 and the white LEDs D201-D205 should light.
 The Buzzer will make a sound.
 Record this full current in the table above.

+# End of Rev2 Tests as of March 2023

-# TO DO Future tests:
+# TO DO Future Tests Enhancments:
  * Connect the DUT to an SPI controller and test SPI interface.
  * Connect the DUT to an I2C peripheral device and test the I2C daisy chain output.
  * Walking One test of LEDs D201-D205.